tokyo-traders/koukan/README.md

 <br/>
 Here's why:

-* Getting rid of things you do not need can take time, efforts and sometimes also money, so better to have something back!
+* Getting rid of things you do not need takes time, efforts and sometimes also money, so better to have something back!
-* The more you waste and produce, the higher is your footprint.
+* The more you waste, the higher is your carbon footprint.
 Remember, we only have one World!
 * Save the World by saving money, need more? :bird: :bird: :rock:

 ## Built With

-The application has been built using Javascript, along with ReactJS and Material UI in the frontend, and Python with Django Rest Framework for the backend.
+The application has been built using Javascript, along with ReactJS and Material UI in the frontend.
+Python with Django Rest Framework have been used for the backend.
-We have also used JWT as authentication/authorization
+Finally, we implemented authentication with JWT.
 </br>